Mehmet-Ergorgec/Only-Css/Course/README.md

-# This folder contains of fundamental Css concepts.
+# This folder contains fundamental and advanced Css concepts.

 - I created it especially helping me while teaching complex topics in a simple way